stjude-dnb-binfcore/trainings/README.md

 The `Trainings` repository contains a variety of training courses as aimed at empowering researchers in the field of Developmental Neurobiology to utilize standardized computational pipelines for genomics data analysis and visualization to make more robust discoveries in the context of pediatric cancer and other catastrophic diseases.
 The `Trainings` repository is an initiative of the [Bioinformatics Core at the St. Jude Children's Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).

-## To reproduce the code in this repository:
+## To download the material in this repository:

 This repository contains lectures, material and resources per course/training subject for the repository noted above.